Danielovich/markdownposts/when-tech-shadows-social.md

 ### The Allure of Technology

 It's common for both programmers and managers to attempt to solve organizational issues by implementing new technologies.
+Look at how loose the saying from Conway has been become, like it's a technological issue to fix how communication flows through an organisation.

-There’s a tendency to believe that tools like technology can drive and can resolve deeper, more fundamental collaboration problems.
+There might be tendency to believe that technology can drive and can resolve deeper, more fundamental collaboration problems.
 But this reinforces a theory I’ve long held: we misunderstand the role that technology plays within our organizations.

 A well-intentioned but purely technological approach can easily overlook the social structures needed to foster healthy teams.
 We become trapped in a mindset that assumes technological design will naturally create the right conditions for better collaboration and outcomes.
 This is a short-sighted solution that focuses only on the tools and not on how people actually work together.